Appdynamics/demomonkey/USAGE.md

 - **!hideBusinessJourney(label)**: Hide the given business journey
 - **!hideAnalyticsSearch(label)**: Hide the given analytics search
 - **!hideRemoteService(label)**: Hide the given remote service in the list view
 - **!replaceFlowmapConnection(label1, label2, force) = replacement**: Replace the color between two elements on the flowmap.
-Possible values for **replacement** are Warning, Critical, Unknown and Normal.
+Possible values for **replacement** are Warning, Critical, Unknown, Normal, Async and Hide.
 Set the force option to replace the label even if no baseline is shown.
+- **!hideFlowmapConnection(label1, label2)**: Hide the connection between two elements on the flowmap.
 - **!replaceMobileScreenshot(view) = replacement**: Replace a screenshot taken during a mobile session for the given view.
 - **!replaceNodeCount(nodeName) = replacement**: Replace the node count on the flowmap for the node with name nodeName
 - **!recolorDashboard(oldColor, dashboardId) = newColor**: Replace the oldColor with newColor on a dashboard.
 If provided, only if dashboardId matches.